 You can create a revocable trust if you want to put the assets in the name of the trust and be able to modify its terms of the trust while it's in effect, such as distributing assets before someone dies.
 The individual who sets up a revocable trust can also act as the trustees, but this type of trust offers no protection from estate taxes for this reason.

 One of the primary disadvantages of a family trust is the cost required to establish and maintain it.
 You can technically create a family trust without legal assistance, but it's not recommended, particularly if you have a large or complex estate.

 You can expect to spend several hundreds to several thousands of dollars in legal fees to have a qualified estate planning attorney draw up the trust documents.
-You can also expect to pay ongoing fees to the trustee in charge of managing the estate and administrative staff they may employ.
-A family trust may also carry certain unanticipated costs; for example, should you need to hire an attorney to defend it against creditor claims.
+You can also expect to pay ongoing fees to the trustee in charge of managing the estate and administrative staff they may employ if you set up an irrevocable trust, because you won't personally be able to act as trustee.
+A family trust may also carry certain unanticipated costs.
+You might need to hire an attorney to defend it against creditor claims.

 Testamentary Family Trusts and Probate